REALISE

 The S3 guideline on dementia, published in November 2023, emphasises the importance of early detection in the diagnosis of dementia.
 Mild cognitive impairment (MCI) is recognised as an early or risk syndrome of dementia.
 In this context, biomarker-based diagnostics are of central importance.

 The objective of our online survey is to ascertain the current practices employed in the diagnosis of dementia, the opportunities and challenges inherent to these practices, and the extent to which the current capacities of diagnostic procedures are utilised or can be expanded.
-In light of the potential approval of antibody therapies, we are also interested in the attitudes of medical practitioners towards these therapies and the extent to which they possess the necessary medical infrastructure for administering and monitoring antibody therapies.
+In light of the approval of antibody therapies, we are also interested in the attitudes of medical practitioners towards these therapies and the extent to which they possess the necessary medical infrastructure for administering and monitoring antibody therapies.

 The study facilitates the identification of obstacles and chances for biomarker-based diagnostic in context with the potential approval of antibody therapies.